MarcTestier/cmake_test/README.md

 ## Unit tests (Catch2)
 ### With colcon
-We'll source ROS 2 but we actually only need colcon which is ROS 2 independent, it's just easy to source the whole thing.
+We'll source ROS 2 but we actually only need colcon which is ROS 2 independent, it's just easier to source the whole thing and since colcon is most likely only used with ROS 2, it doesn't really matter if we source ROS 2.

 Source ROS 2 and build with tests:
 ```